hthuz/cs143/README.md

 **PA2** lexer.
 Do use `flex` provided in VM, as the latest version of `flex` is not compatible with C. Major difficulity: string and comments.

 **PA3** parser.
 Major difficulity: dealing with grammer for `let` and error handling.

+**PA4** semant.
+A good task for understanding OOP inheritance and AST traversal.
+BTW, I don't think SELF_TYPE is a good design in COOL.

+**PA5** code generation.
+The key is to understand how local variables, method arguments and object attributes are allocated in memory.